 Soil-based organisms are often included in a CFU count, and these organisms actually support digestive, brain, and immune health.
 Consumers of dietary supplements, seeing that a natural plant-based supplement contains CFUs, voice concern that the product might contain dangerous bacteria.
 This misguided notion is simply a misunderstanding as to the type of bacteria present.
 Typically, a high CFU count in a dietary supplement doesn’t indicate the quality or safety of a product.

 Many companies believe that dietary supplements should be irradiated in order to reduce this bacteria; however, the high levels of colony-forming units (viable and live bacteria) contained within these supplements may actually be benign in nature, if not potentially beneficial for the body.
 Irradiation is also a terrible way of ensuring the safety and efficacy of dietary supplements.
 The process of irradiation may actually pose more harm to the body by producing certain levels of carcinogenic compounds, like furan.

-Global Healing Center has recently produced a white paper review on the viable bacteria contained within supplements consisting of extracted roots (turmeric and ginger, being examples), leaves, and various barks.
+Global Healing has recently produced a white paper review on the viable bacteria contained within supplements consisting of extracted roots (turmeric and ginger, being examples), leaves, and various barks.
 We have gathered relevant information from a large pool of scientific journals, health organizations, and universities all over the world.
 This is the first paper of its kind to demonstrate the safety of CFUs in dietary supplements.
 It’s our hope that this review may initiate further investigations into herbal supplements and their naturally-occurring, beneficial bacteria.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.